identity-com/cryptid/README.md

 ### On Our Roadmap

-* M-of-N Multisig
+#### M-of-N Multisig
-  * Cryptid currently supports 1-of-N multisig.
+Cryptid currently supports 1-of-N multisig.
 We plan to expand this to support threshold-multisig.

-* Rules and permissions
-* Spending limits and control
+#### Spending limits and restrictions
-* Secure and non-custodial standing orders

 An important part of the Cryptid model is the ability to add restrictions to a Cryptid account.
 We plan to support: